Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 1. Automatically updates with the card (recommended)
-    - As a preliminary step, you will have to remove the empty `field.css` file that comes with the plugin.
+    - As a preliminary step, you will have to remove the empty `field.css` file that comes with the add-on.
       That can be done through command line (below), or you can simply navigate to the `addons21\181103283\user_files` folder and delete `field.css`.